Coronavirus Update 28/5/20

 - uncertainty about when Castle Park Arts Centre will be allowed to open, and whether their social distancing arrangements would make our meetings possible.

 With three full months to plan to take the club online, we are confident that we will be able to arrange a full and enjoyable programme of activities.

 These will include talks, our first three club competitions, demonstrations, members’ nights and practical activities.

 We will run some free ‘taster’ online meetings in the next couple of months and can offer one-to-one tutorials/ test sessions to get you started, if needed.

-We hope that most of you will decide to stay on as members, but to accommodate those who feel an online club is not for them, next year’s subscription will fall into two parts – a small membership fee for September to December and a second subscription for the January-April meetings.
+We hope that most of you will decide to stay on as members, but to accommodate those who feel an online club is not for them, next year’s subscription will fall into two parts (or of course you can pay for the full season as usual £50) – a £25 membership fee for September to December and a second £25 subscription for the January-April meetings.
 Although the cost of running the club online will be lower than normal, we will still have costs such as insurance, L&CPU membership, licencing costs for the online software and, in some cases, speakers’ fees.

 Competitions will run much as before, except that they will be restricted to Digital Images while we operate online.
 We will bring back the print competitions as soon as we are able to meet in person.
 Incidentally, we are tweaking the scoring system slightly to improve the feedback for beginners and will be introducing a new “Novice Cup”, but we’ll tell you more about that later.

 For those who can’t, or don’t wish to participate in online meetings, we hope to record the meetings and make the recordings available for later viewing on our website.